victor-porcar/Tech-Talk-Arthas-Tool/README.md

 **SET**

-The following command will set the value "Horro" to the attribute `a` to all objects of MyClass having it `b` attribute with value "Culture"
+The following command will set the value "Horror" to the attribute `a` to all objects of MyClass having it `b` attribute with value "Culture"

 `vmtool --action getInstances -className com.test.MyClass --express 'instances.{? #this.b.equals("Culture")}.{#this.a="Horror"}'`